‘You know you’re happy about it.’

 It’s been drilled into my head, the same way it’s been drilled into a child’s head to never get in a car with a stranger.
 It’s to be avoided at all costs.

 In hindsight, my pattern’s easy to decipher.
 Each time, I’ll share friendly conversation with a guy when, at one point, I’ll detect his slightest bit of interest and I immediately feel… icky.
-Disgusted.
+Uncomfortable.
 They don’t even have to ask me out or anything.
 I’ll instantly feel grossed out and paranoid.

 I’m self-aware enough to admit that a lot of it has to do with me and my own active imagination.
 Are they paying more attention to my face?
 Zoning in on my lips, my eyes?
 Are they picturing themselves holding my hand – kissing me?
 What else are they picturing?
 Anticipating?
 It spirals out of control, venturing into R-rated territory and eventually, I feel like puking.

-It doesn’t take Freud to conclude that the fictional scene itself is not what disgusts me, but it’s the person I (intrusively) imagine being in it with me.
+It doesn’t take Freud to conclude that the fictional scene itself is not what irks me – or at least it’s not the only thing – but it’s the person I (intrusively) imagine being in it with me.
 Why?
 Because I’m not interested.
-Because I don’t find that person attractive.
-It’s like picturing all that with a person your great-grandparent’s age, or with a little child.
-Though ultimately incomparable, it’s the best way I can begin to explain the disgust.
+Because maybe I don’t find that person attractive.
+(This goes without saying that it’s subjective – none of them are actually unattractive.)

 Truly, one might think this habit of imagination borders on self-sabotage, because as a person who fantasizes about being in a relationship and finding the one, I sure seem to reject any semblance of it that comes my way.